pachet/promix/README.md

 <br />
 ##Introduction

-With promix, you can turn this:
+With Promix, you can turn this:

 `````javascript